 While studying philosophy (at the Sorbonne University), then stage directing and scenography (at the Theatre Faculty of Prague), he kept on gorging on various influences, by collaborating as an assistant with director Peter Sellars (Santa Fe Opera, 2008) and as a director and a scenographer with the multimedia art group Image Auditive, on a version of Alban Berg’s Wozzeck (Royal Festival Hall, London, 2009) and a staged video-concert (Miller Theater, NYC, 2014).
 Video as a medium is a defining part of his approach, both within his stage performances and in dedicated formats.
 He has also accompanied as a dramaturge the making of a chamber version of Wagner’s Ring by the company T&M, under Antoine Gindt’s stage direction (European tour in 2011).

-His activity as a stage director unfolds on an international level: after various shows in Czech Republic, spanning from Elizabethan repertory to the theatre of Jean Genet and collective creations, he crafted a version of Kim B. Ashton’s opera the boy, the forest and the desert (Grimeborn Festival, London, 2011) and has been invited by such hosts as the National Conservatory of Music in Paris (La Voix humaine, 2013) and the READ Festival in Helsinki (Babel, 2014), Trap Door Theatre in Chicago (Letter of Love, 2018), the Staatsoper Hamburg (Das Floß, 2018), the Autunnale in Bergen (Bogoluchie, 2018).
+His activity as a stage director unfolds on an international level: after various shows in Czech Republic, spanning from Elizabethan repertory to the theatre of Jean Genet and collective creations, he crafted a version of Kim B. Ashton’s opera the boy, the forest and the desert (Grimeborn Festival, London, 2011) and has been invited by such hosts as the National Conservatory of Music in Paris (La Voix humaine, 2013), the READ Festival in Helsinki (Babel, 2014), Trap Door Theatre in Chicago (Letter of Love, 2018), the Staatsoper Hamburg (Das Floß, 2018), the Autunnale in Bergen (Bogoluchie, 2018).
 But it is mainly within the company La Chambre aux échos, which he founded with conductor Clément Mao-Takacs, that he develops the original and committed forms of music theatre that are his main focus.
-Driven by works of the contemporary era and a craving for interdisciplinarity and porosity between forms and audiences, the collective has recently toured i.a. in Belgium, Croatia, Denmark and Poland, and its version of Kaija Saariaho’s La Passion de Simone (premiered in 2013) was performed in festivals and opera houses in seven countries.
+Driven by works of the contemporary era and a craving for interdisciplinarity and porosity between forms and audiences, the collective works on a European scale, and its version of Kaija Saariaho’s La Passion de Simone (premiered in 2013) was performed in festivals and opera houses in seven countries.
 Violences, a music theatre piece on works by Juha T. Koskinen and Hans Werner Henze, was premiered at the Finnish National Opera in February 2019.